 You can get an impression of how it is to go on a manta ray night dive from the following video.
 In it, you see Keller Laros (founder of the Manta Pacific Research Foundation) give a presentation on how to behave during the dive to a group of people about to go diving.
 The last few minutes show footage of that same manta ray dive.

-There are several companies on the Kona coast offer this option (see below) but we prefer recommending the manta ray dive organized by Torpedo Tours because of their commitment to manta ray safety through their active membership of the Manta Ray Green List.
+There are several companies on the Kona coast offer this option (see below) but we prefer recommending the manta ray dive organized by Torpedo Tours because of their commitment to manta ray safety through their active membership of the Manta Ray Green List (the Green List was discontinued in 2023).

 Manta Ray Night Snorkel & Dive